Derived Mackey functors and $C_{p^n}$-equivariant cohomology: Introduction

-Let $\cR$ be a rigidly-compactly generated presentably symmetric monoidal stable $\infty$-category (e.g.\! $\Mod_R$ for any commutative ring spectrum $R \in \CAlg(\Spectra)$).\footnote{That is, $\cR$ is a compactly generated presentably symmetric monoidal stable $\infty$-category whose compact and dualizable objects coincide.} We define the (presentably symmetric monoidal stable) $\infty$-category of \bit{genuine $G$-objects in $\cR$} to be the tensor product
+Our first main result explicitly identifies the gluing functors of this stratification of $\Mack_G(\cR)$ in the case that $\cR$ is presentably symmetric monoidal and rigidly-compactly generated\footnote{That is, $\cR$ is a compactly generated presentably symmetric monoidal stable $\infty$-category whose compact and dualizable objects coincide.} (such as $\cR = \Mod_\ZZ$ and $\cR = \Spectra$).